The sound of silence: Does competition decrease whistleblowing? Evidence from a preregistered experiment

 Authors: Konstantinos Ioannidis

-Keywords: whistleblowing, corporate fraud, competition, experiment
+Keywords: whistleblowing, market competition, corporate fraud, moral erosion, experiment

-Presented at: 10th Annual Conference on ``Contests: Theory and Evidence'' (Reading, 2024), 3rd BUE-EBEL International Conference in Behavioural and Experimental Economics (Cairo, 2023), Economic Science Association World Meeting (Lyon, 2023)
+Presented at: 13th Oligo Workshop (Cambridge, 2025), 10th Annual Conference on ``Contests: Theory and Evidence'' (Reading, 2024), 3rd BUE-EBEL International Conference in Behavioural and Experimental Economics (Cairo, 2023), Economic Science Association World Meeting (Lyon, 2023)

 Links: Download PDF Preregistration